 Mr Paul Henderson (Member)

-Appointed as a Member of ESTA in May 2015.
+Appointed a Member of ESTA in May 2015.
 Paul Henderson is a lawyer of over 30 years’ experience.
 He was a partner and director of Slater & Gordon Lawyers, retiring from the firm in February 2015.
-Paul is a partner at Gordon Legal and is an expert in personal injury law.
+Paul is a partner and director at Gordon Legal and is an expert in personal injury law.
 Mr Henderson has served on the Specialist Board of Examiners, various Law Institute and Court Committees.
 He is on the Board of the Western Bulldogs Football Club Community Foundation and is a board member of the AFLPA Injury and Hardship Fund.
 He is a director of several private companies and is a graduate of the Australian Institute of Company Directors.
-Mr Henderson Chairs ESTA’s Audit, Risk Management, and Compliance Committee.
+Mr Henderson chairs ESTA’s Audit, Risk Management, and Compliance Committee.

 Mr Gary Rothville (Member)

-Appointed as a Member of ESTA in August 2017, Gary Rothville has operated a private legal practice, Gary Rothville and Associates since 2007.
+Appointed a Member of ESTA in August 2017, Gary Rothville has operated a private legal practice, Gary Rothville and Associates since 2007.
 Mr Rothville has more than 40 years’ experience in the field of human resources and industrial relations, both in business and in legal practice, across both the public and private sectors.
 He also has broad commercial experience as a Director of national electrical services provider Oliver J Nilsen (Australia) Ltd. He previously established Arnold Bloch Leibler’s Employment and Industrial Relations practice, and also was the foundation Partner of the national Employment and IR practices at Andersen Legal and Phillips Fox (now DLA Piper).
 Mr Rothville is a Life Member of the Industrial Relations Society of Victoria; and a former Committee Member of the Industrial Law Committee of the Law Council of Australia.
 He chairs the VicRoads Industrial Appeals Committee.
 Mr Rothville is a Member of ESTA’s People, Culture and Capability Committee.